maxrmorrison/torchcrepe/README.md

 pitch, harmonicity = torchcrepe.predict(audio.squeeze(), sr, hop_length)
 ```

-The CREPE model is loaded once and automatically placed on the same device as  the model input (i.e., if `audio.device == cuda:#` then inference will occur  on device `cuda:#`).
+The CREPE model is loaded once and automatically placed on the same device as  the model input (i.e., if `audio.device == 'cuda:#'` then inference will occur  on device `'cuda:#'`).

 ### Tasks